-With Queensland Small Business Week coming up on the 15th to 20th May 2017 we are featuring 11 great Queensland small businesses – from a childcare centres to a honey farm and even a local company producing chewable jewellery!
+To help celebrate Queensland Small Business Week (15th to 20th May 2017) we featured 11 great Queensland small businesses – from a childcare centres to a honey farm and even a local company producing chewable jewellery!

 If you would like the chance for your small business to be featured on Kochie’s Business Builders then please let us know by commenting below or sending us a message here.

 1. COYO, Yandina